Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Evaluation Setup

-We select two widely-used model architectures, LeNet~\cite{LeNet} and ResNet~\cite{resnet}, on three benchmark datasets SVHN~\cite{svhn}, CIFAR10~\cite{cifar}, and CIFAR100~\cite{cifar}.
-We include ResNet10 and ResNet18 to study the impact of different scales.
-Our focus is on a typical FL scenario involving 10 clients collaborating to train a global model, with the assistance of a server.
+We select three widely-used models, LeNet, ResNet, and ViT~\cite{vision_transformer}, on three benchmark datasets SVHN, CIFAR10, and CIFAR100.
+LeNet and ResNet are CNN-based models while ViT is a transformer-based model, covering mainstream model architectures.
+We include ResNet10 and ResNet18 to study the effects of model scale.
+Our focus is on a typical FL scenario involving 10 clients collaborating to train a global model, with a server.